 The uploaded data can be used within SAS studio after you have uploaded it.
 You can either use a

-If you have uploaded a SAS data set, then you and your students will be able to access the data using the LIBNAME statement shown below.
+If you have uploaded a SAS data set, you and your students can access the data using the LIBNAME statement below.

 You can include the

 access=readonly option to prevent your students from modifying the data.